automock/automock.dev/docs/getting-started/index.md

 # Introduction

-**Specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, Automock seamlessly integrates automatic mocking into various DI and testing frameworks.
+**Specially designed for Inversion of Control and Dependency Injection scenarios, Automock seamlessly integrates automatic mocking into various DI and testing frameworks.
 Automock's adaptability ensures a seamless and effective testing experience, empowers you to isolate and test individual components with ease, enhancing the efficiency and reliability of your unit testing journey.**

+* 🚀 **Zero-Setup Mocking** - Dive straight into testing without the hassle.
+Automatically generate mock objects, eliminate manual setup and reduce boilerplate code.

+* 🔍 **Type-Safe Mocks** - Leverage TypeScript's power with mocks that retain the same type information as real objects.
+   Write tests with confidence, knowing that type mismatches will be caught.

+* 🔄 **Consistent Test Architecture** - Achieve a uniform approach to unit testing.
+  Your tests will follow a consistent syntax and structure, making them easier to read and maintain.

+* 📈 **Optimized Performance** - Lightning-fast execution for all your unit tests.
+Automock's lightweight design ensures that your tests run smoothly and efficiently.

+* 🌐 **Community & Support** - Join a growing community of developers.
+Benefit from regular updates, comprehensive documentation, and responsive support to ensure you get the most out of Automock.

 ## Automock and The Essence of Unit Testing